Ay-source/Torch-light/README.md

 # Torch-light
-Solidworks design of a torch light
+Description: CAD design of a torch light using SOLIDWORKS

 # Visualize
 ## Full body